 It's easy to get stuck during NaNoWriMo.
-After writing 31,673 words in 19 days or perhaps even 5,000 words in a few days, what else could be written?
+After writing 31,673 words in 19 days or even 5,000 words in a few days, what else could I write about?
 The story has a plot, but there's no clear path of where the story is going.
-I've gotten to this point a lot during this NaNoWriMo.
+I've gotten to this point many times during this NaNoWriMo.
 Before … Continue reading Stuck in NaNoWriMo

-We're just a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
-No matter how many words you've written, just remember that you're an amazing writer and have accomplished something.
+We're a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
+No matter how many words you've written, remember that you're an amazing writer and have accomplished something.
 I'm proud of what you've done so far.
 You've done an awesome job!
 For me?
-I'm at 25,099 words so far.
-I still … Continue reading NaNoWriMo Update!
+I'm at 25,099 words.
+I still got a long way … Continue reading NaNoWriMo Update!

 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
-Those are only intro classes.
-Writing classes, also known as writing workshops, never have over eighteen people usually.
+Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
 On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like

-A: Once I do good enough to get a good review, I know I was successful.
+A: Once I do enough to get a good review, I know I was successful.
 B: How do you get a good review though?
 A: By being great.
 Make them have only good things to critique about your work.
 B: Ehh...
 Kind of.
 A: Kind of?
 B: Think about it this way.
 You make films, … Continue reading How to you know you’re done editing/improving your work

-Almost every creative person is afraid to let their work be released.
-Which seems strange to write about at the same time.
-We create this being - be it a book or an album or a painting or so - to be shown to the world.
-We design something new all together, knowing the world … Continue reading An artist’s fear
+Many creative people are afraid to release their work.
+Which seems strange at the same time.
+We create this being - a book or an album or a painting or so - for the world to see.
+We design something new all together, knowing someone will see it one day.
+But that's the exact concept … Continue reading An artist’s fear

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?

 People always say writers can write whatever they want, but I doubt that's true.
-Some publication companies don't accept "cliché" or "unoriginal" ideas anymore, because it's harder to market just another vampire story now.
+Some publishing companies don't accept "cliché" ideas since it's harder to market stories.
 Which, in turn, lowers the endless possibilities that writers can write about.
 Some of those outdated story plots include: Vampires Werewolves Mermaids Character waking up at the beginning … Continue reading Not acceptable stories

 A part of me always wonders what kind of writer I'll be.
 Will I be the one only some people remember?
 I can have my books taught in classrooms.
 Or be the one everyone gets obsessed with for a bit.
 Some can despise my work because of its popularity.
 My stories can change people by getting … Continue reading What kind of writer…